-TRAINING INSTRUCTORS ON THE PROGRESSIVE USE OF FORCE IN OPERATIONS TO MAINTAIN LAW AND ORDER
+TRAINING OF TRAINERS ON THE PROGRESSIVE USE OF FORCE IN LAW ENFORCEMENT OPERATIONS

-The first train-the-trainer course on the use of force in operations to maintain law and order was held between 5 and 16 March in Fuerte Tiuna, Caracas.
-It was organized, with the support of the International Committee of the Red Cross (ICRC), by the National Directorate for Human Rights and International Humanitarian Law, which comes under the Office of the Inspector-General of the National Bolivarian Armed Forces.
+The first Training of Trainers course on the Progresive Use of Force in Law Enforcement Operations was held between 5 and 16 March in Fuerte Tiuna, Caracas.
+It was organized, with the support of the International Committee of the Red Cross (ICRC), by the National 9 Directorate for Human Rights and International Humanitarian Law, which comes under the Office of the Inspector-General of the National Bolivarian Armed Force.
+The course was a joint initiative designed to inform all members of the four components of the armed forces - the navy, air force, army and national guard - about the rules of international human rights law applicable to policing, with an emphasis on international standards on the progressive use of force and the code of conduct.